erikandersson96/portfolio-project-two/README.md

 **First alert.**

-I got this beacuse I hadn't added a `fieldset` or `legend` for my `Radio Buttons` in my index file.
+I got this because I hadn't added a `fieldset` or `legend` for my `Radio Buttons` in my index file.
 When I googled this I found that I should use it in consideration for `screen readers`.
 So I added it but then I didn't like the look of a border and a legend around my radio buttons so I applied some CSS to hide them.

 **Second alert.**

-I got this beacuse I had used a `h3` element for my `"Choose difficulty level"` above my `Radio Buttons`, and after some googling I understood that I should use an
+I got this because I had used a `h3` element for my `"Choose difficulty level"` above my `Radio Buttons`, and after some googling I understood that I should use an
 `h2` instead beacuse my logo is `h1` and this was the second heading level for my index file structure.
 So I changed to an `h2` and styled it with css to have the correct size and font.